kishorekumarkorchipati/DarkLens./README.md

 **Research question:**
 How reliably can automated systems identify manipulative digital interfaces under adversarial conditions, across languages and jurisdictions, without making unsupported legal conclusions?

-**What this is:** a portfolio research prototype for AI governance, AI ethics, and AI red-teaming — not a commercial product, not a compliance tool.
+**What this is:** a portfolio research prototype for AI governance, AI ethics, and AI red-teaming-not a commercial product, not a compliance tool.

 ## What V0.2 does